-To facilitate compliance with the Standards of Judicial Administration relating to case disposition time standards and delay reduction, a notice will be given to the plaintiff by the clerk at the time of filing a small claims case advising the following: (1) Failure to appear at the scheduled hearing may result in the case being dismissed;

-(2) If the defendant(s) is (are) not served by the date of trial and the plaintiff elects not to reset the matter, the case will be dismissed without prejudice when the case is called.
-Requests for resetting may be made at the time of trial or before.
+To facilitate compliance with the Standards of Judicial Administration relating to case disposition time standards and delay reduction, a notice will be given to the plaintiff by the clerk at the time of filing a small claims case advising the following: (1) Failure to appear at the scheduled hearing may result in the case being dismissed; (2) If the defendant(s) is (are) not served by the date of trial and the plaintiff elects not to reset the matter, the case will be dismissed without prejudice when the case is called.
+Requests for resetting may be made at the time of trial or earlier.
 If the case is dismissed on the date of trial for lack of service and resetting, and the plaintiff wishes to further litigate the matter, the case must be refiled and a new filing fee paid.

-A. Filings

-North County Division: All filings pertaining to small claims actions must be filed at the North County Regional Center, 325 S. Melrose Drive, Vista, CA 92083.

-Central Division: All filings pertaining to small claims actions must be filed at the Kearny Mesa Facility, 8950 Clairemont Mesa Boulevard, San Diego, CA 92123.
+- A. Filings.
+All filings pertaining to small claims actions must be filed at the Hall of Justice, Central Facility, 330 West Broadway, San Diego, CA 92101.
 Small claims trials are heard at this facility.

-The appropriate division is determined by the zip code as set forth on the Superior Court form ADM-254 zip code list (see Forms/Administrative section of www.sdcourt.ca.gov).

-B. Reassignment.
-If the parties do not stipulate to the attorney sitting as a temporary judge to which their case is assigned, the matter will be set for hearing before another temporary judge, commissioner, or judge, when available.
-If the parties do not stipulate to allowing any attorney to hear the case as a temporary judge, the matter will be set for hearing before a commissioner or judge, when available.

-C. Proof of Service.
+Small Claims cases that fall within the jurisdiction of the North, East and South Divisions of the court will be heard in the Central Division. - B. Reassignment.
+If the parties do not stipulate to the attorney sitting as a temporary judge to which their case is assigned, the matter will be set for hearing before another temporary judge, commissioner, or judge when available.
+If the parties do not stipulate to allowing any attorney to hear the case as a temporary judge, the matter will be set for hearing before a commissioner or judge when available. - C. Proof of Service.
 Proof of service must be filed not later than five days before the date set for hearing.
-Failure to timely file proof of service may cause the court to remove the hearing from the calendar, or dismiss the case without prejudice.

-D. Appeal Procedures.
-In addition to the requirements of the Code of Civil Procedure and the California Rules of Court, the following procedure applies in small claims appeals:

-Parties are not required to file trial briefs in small claims appeals.
+Failure to timely file proof of service may cause the court to remove the hearing from the calendar or dismiss the case without prejudice. - D. Appeal Procedures.
+In addition to the requirements of the Code of Civil Procedure and the California Rules of Court, the following procedure applies in small claims appeals: Parties are not required to file trial briefs in small claims appeals.
 However, if a party feels a brief is necessary, it must be filed at least five court days prior to the hearing and must not exceed five pages in length.

-(Adopted 1/1/1998; Rev. 1/1/2000; Renum.
+(Adopted 1/1/1998; Rev. 1/1/1999; Rev. 1/1/2000; Renum.
 7/1/2001; Rev. 7/1/2003; Rev. 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2013)
+1/1/2006; Rev. 1/1/2013; Rev. 1/1/2015)